ohmybrew/Shopify-Frontend-Helper/README.md

 ## Packaging

-`npm prepare` will compile the TypeScript, run Babelify and Browserify.
+`npm run prepare` will compile the TypeScript, run Babelify and Browserify.

 This will output TypeScript compile to `lib` directory.
 This will output minfied browser compatible Javascript to `dist` directory.